MatthewJDavis/matthewjdavis.github.io/_posts/2020-05-04-build-dashboard.md

 ## Code and logic run through

 First thing needed is setting up the variables to be able to query the Azure DevOps api.
+The PAT token is convert to base64 and included in the headers.
+The variables are then made available to the Universal Dashboard endpoints via the ``` New-UDEndpointInitialization ``` cmdlet.

+### Caching Project and Build data